 Middle level teachers in a departmentalized setting often teach one subject, depending on the size of the school.
 For example, a seventh-grade science teacher may teach life science to six classes a day.
 Middle level teachers in a school with self-contained classrooms will teach a wide variety of subjects.
-Concordia Nebraska prepares you to teach in either setting and gives you opportunities for field experiences in both settings so you know which type of classroom you may prefer.

-Early Childhood Education
+Early Childhood Birth-3rd Grade Inclusive Education

 The early childhood education program at Concordia University, Nebraska equips teacher candidates with a current and well-researched curriculum to help you teach children at a critical stage in their growth and development by creating an education program specific to their needs.
 In addition to adding the supplemental early childhood endorsement to an elementary teaching degree, Concordia Nebraska also offers a stand-alone, birth through third grade inclusive program.